scheidtdav/homeassistant-kostal-piko/README.md

 Home Assistant Component for Kostal Piko Inverters.
 **As of October 2021 this is work in progress with the goal to have this implemented in [Home Assistant Core](https://github.com/home-assistant/core).**

+## TODOs

+- [ ] Handle authentication errors in config flow with appropiate message
+- [ ] Test config flow
+- [ ] Translate config flow (at least to german, because thats what I know)

 ## Acknowledgements

 Thanks to everyone creating open source software and special thanks to all the people contributing to [Home Assistant](www.home-assistant.io), making it as awesome as it is.